-MATH 1325 Calculus for Business & Social Sciences
+MATH 1325 Calculus for Business & Social Sciences (3-0) (3 credits)

 This course is the basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on applications in business, economics, and social sciences.
 This course is not a substitute for MATH 2413, Calculus I. Prerequisite: MATH 1314/1414 or MATH 1324 with a grade of "C" or better